Minard Castle

 Animals

-Rory died in September 2006, after a very short illness, at the
+retriever Rory died in September 2006, after a very short illness, at

 Not long before that, we were adopted by a cat who

-days.
-She is bright, a busy mouser, and has the unusual characteristic
+She is bright, a busy mouser, and has the unusual characteristic of

-of accompanying us for walks!
-In the early days she came with
+accompanying us for walks!
+In the early days she came with us and Rory,

-us and Rory, and has continued since.
-Anne has named her Gracie,
+and has continued since.
+Anne has named her Gracie, short for Amazing

 Gracie

-in the vicinity, in October four kittens were born!
-We have since
+the vicinity, in October four kittens were born!
+We have since found a

-found a home for two of them, together, and have kept two - Leo,
+home for two of them, together, and have kept two - Leo, a ginger male,

 The four kittens